 - 10.23.1.
-The purpose of the Catastrophic Sick Leave Bank is to create a bank of donated sick leave days which may be used by unit members suffering from a catastrophic illness or injury. - 10.23.2.
-Catastrophic Illness or Injury is defined to mean a severe, incapacitating illness or injury which is expected to continue for an extended period of time which prevents the unit member from performing his/her duties. - 10.23.3.
-Membership in the Catastrophic Sick Leave Bank - 10.23.3.1.
-The unit member who wishes to participate in the Catastrophic Sick Leave Bank must donate one (1) full salary sick leave day to the bank during the designated donation period(s) which shall occur annually during the month of May.
-Following the initial donation period, additional donations shall be requested only when the balance in the bank drops below five-hundred (500) days.
-This provision may be waived for unit members who are suffering from a catastrophic illness or injury and have exhausted all paid leaves on the effective date of this Agreement. - 10.23.3.2.
-The unit member must have a minimum of twenty (20) accrued full salary sick leave at the time that the donation is made. - 10.23.3.3.
+The purpose of the Catastrophic Leave Bank is to create a bank of donated sick and vacation leave days which may be used by unit members suffering from a catastrophic illness or injury. - 10.23.2.
+Catastrophic illness or injury is defined to mean a severe, incapacitating illness or injury which is expected to continue for an extended period of time which prevents the unit member from performing his/her duties. - 10.23.3.
+Membership in the Catastrophic Leave Bank.

+- 10.23.3.1.
+The unit member who wishes to participate in the Catastrophic Leave Bank must donate one (1) full salary sick leave day or one (1) full salary vacation day to the bank during the designated donation period(s) which shall occur annually during the month of May.
+Following the initial donation period, additional donations shall be requested only when the balance in the bank drops below two-hundred (200) days.
+However, nothing herein shall preclude any eligible unit member from donating to the bank at any time. - 10.23.3.2.To donate sick leave or vacation leave, the unit member must have an accrual equal to at least the minimum number of hours they wish to donate to the Bank. - 10.23.3.3.
 The unit member acknowledges that the donation is irrevocable. - 10.23.3.4.
-The unit member acknowledges that a donation to the Bank will be a general donation and may not be designated for the use of any specific participant. - 10.23.3.5.
-Donations to the Catastrophic Sick Leave Bank will not adversely affect a unit member's eligibility for attendance incentive compensation under Section 10.2 of this Agreement. - 10.23.3.6.
-With approval of the Contract Administration Committee (CAC), an emergency donation period may be established at any time if the balance in the Bank drops below one-hundred (100) days. - 10.23.4.
+The unit member acknowledges that a donation to the Bank will be a general donation and may not be designated for the use of any specific participant. - 10.23.3.5.Donations to the Catastrophic Leave Bank will not adversely affect a unit member's eligibility for attendance incentive compensation under Section 10.2 of this Agreement. - 10.23.4.
 In order to withdraw days from the Catastrophic Leave Bank, the unit member must meet all of the following conditions: - 10.23.4.1.
-The unit member must have exhausted all paid leaves including all half-salary sick leave. - 10.23.4.2.
-The unit member must have donated at least one (1) full salary sick leave day to the Bank. - 10.23.4.3.
-The unit member must submit a written application to withdraw days from the Bank to the Executive Director, Human Resource Services Division, using the appropriate district form and shall state the nature of the catastrophic illness or injury and the estimated number of days requested.
+The unit member must have exhausted all fully paid leaves, including full salary sick leave. - 10.23.4.2.
+The unit member must have donated at least one (1) full salary sick leave or one (1) full salary vacation day to the Bank.
+This provision may be waived for unit members who are suffering from a catastrophic illness or injury and have exhausted all fully paid leaves on the effective date of this Agreement. - 10.23.4.3.
+The unit member must submit a written application to withdraw days from the Bank to the chief human resources officer or designee, Human Resource Services Division, using the appropriate district form and shall state the nature of the catastrophic illness or injury and the estimated number of days requested.
 The form shall be accompanied by written verification of the catastrophic illness or injury prepared and signed by a licensed physician of the State of California.
-The Executive Director, Human Resource Services Division, shall determine that the provisions of this Section have been adhered to and shall grant or deny the application. - 10.23.4.4.
-The Parties encourage unit members who may be eligible for disability payments under the State Teachers Retirement System (STRS) or the

-Public Employees Retirement System (PERS) to apply for benefits at their earliest opportunity.
-Upon approval of STRS or PERS disability payments, the unit member's eligibility for withdrawal of days from the Catastrophic Sick Leave Bank shall cease.
+The chief human resources officer or designee, Human Resource Services Division, shall determine that the provisions of this Section have been adhered to and shall grant or deny the application. - 10.23.4.4.The Parties encourage unit members who may be eligible for disability payments under the State Teachers Retirement System (STRS) or the Public Employees Retirement System (PERS) to apply for benefits at their earliest opportunity.
+Upon approval of STRS or PERS disability payments, the unit member's eligibility for withdrawal of days from the Catastrophic Leave Bank shall cease.